Nitrux/luv-icon-theme/README.md

 Flattr (icon theme)
 ============

-Flattr is an icon theme Linux desktops, the set is inspired by the latest flat design trend.
+Flattr is an icon theme for Linux desktops, the set is inspired by the latest flat design trend.

 ![Flattr preview](http://store.nitrux.in/images/pic40.png "Flattr is a flat icon theme for Linux")